Machine Learning for Conservative-to-Primitive in Relativistic Hydrodynamics: Method

 \subsection{NN for C2P}

 As a second approach, NNs are built to represent the entire C2P transformation.
-These NNs output the pressure $p$ from the three conserved quantities in $\mathbf{u}$, All the other primitive quantities are then computed analytically from the conserved variables and the pressure, see Appendix~\ref{app:c2p:root}.
+These NNs output the pressure $p$ from the three conserved quantities in $\mathbf{u}$.
+All the other primitive quantities are then computed analytically from the conserved variables and the pressure, see Appendix~\ref{app:c2p:root}.

 The EOS parameter is again $\Gamma=5/3$.
-The training dataset is constructed by uniformly sampling the primitive variables over the following intervals $\rho \in (0,10.1), \eps\in(0,2.02) , v_x \in (0,0.721)$, and then calculating the corresponding conservative variables through Eq. \ref{eq:p2c}.
+The training dataset is constructed by uniformly sampling the primitive variables over the following intervals $\rho \in (0,10.1), \eps\in(0,2.02) , v_x \in (0,0.721)$, and then calculating the corresponding conservative variables through Equation~(\ref{eq:p2c}).
 The training and test datasets contain $80{,}000$ and $10{,}000$ samples respectively, and random mini-batches of a size of $32$ were used for the training process.

-When choosing a NN architecture, a balance between accuracy and speed must be found.
-In order to investigate the differences in larger versus smaller NN, two NN representations of the C2P differing in the number of neurons are considered: \begin{description} \item[NNC2PS] Type S NN outputs the pressure from the conservative variable using a small number of neurons that still guarantee pressure errors of order ${\sim}10^{-4}$, as for the NNEOS. \item[NNC2PL] Type L NN has a larger size but it is otherwise identical to NNC2PS. \end{description} The NNC2P layout for each type are summarized in Tab.~\ref{tab:NNconfigurations}.
-Again we measure the error in the calculated pressure after the NN performs the C2P by comparing to a test dataset.
-Here we find that both NNC2PS and NNC2PL perform very similarly, with a NNC2PL returning an error smaller by a factor of $1.06$ in the $L_1$ norm.
+When choosing an NN architecture, a balance between accuracy and speed must be found.
+In order to investigate the differences in larger versus smaller NN, two NN representations of the C2P differing in the number of neurons are considered: \begin{description}[leftmargin=49pt,labelsep=6pt] \item[NNC2PS] Type S NN outputs the pressure from the conservative variable using a small number of neurons that still guarantee pressure errors of order ${\sim}10^{-4}$, as for the NNEOS. \item[NNC2PL] Type L NN has a larger size but it is otherwise identical to NNC2PS. \end{description}

+{The networks' architecture is visualized on the right of Figure \ref{fig:NNs}.} The NNC2P layout for each type is summarized in Table~\ref{tab:NNconfigurations}. {They are trained with a learning rate of $6\cdot10^{-4}$ and learning rate adaptions until the error on the training dataset is minimized} {(an example of the training of NNC2PS can be found in Appendix \ref{app:training}).} Again we measure the error in the calculated pressure after the {trained} NN performs the C2P by comparing to a test dataset.
+Here we find that both NNC2PS and NNC2PL perform very similarly, with an NNC2PL returning an error smaller by a factor of $1.06$ in the $L_1$ norm.
 We also note that this error is consistent in size with the errors in the pressure produced by NNEOSA and NNEOSB, being the same order of magnitude, with NNEOSB returning errors a factor ${\sim}4$ ($3.5$) smaller than NNC2PS (NNC2PL) in the $L_1$-norm.
 Since the NN performs the entire C2P, we do not need to perform the intermediate step of calculating the derivatives of the pressure in this case.